uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 Now that you have learned the basics of Audacity's recording, editing, and exporting process, as covered in [section 1](https://uviclibraries.github.io/podcasting/recording-audio.html) and [section 2](https://uviclibraries.github.io/podcasting/editing-audio.html), it is time to help your podcast sound a little more polished and dynamic.

 Many podcasts include music at the beginning and end of an episode, as well as during transitions between segments.
 These short musical interludes, usually 5-10 seconds long, are called "bumpers."
 Music can also be added into the background of an interview as a pleasant effect or to mask noisy background sounds.

-Voiceovers are typically defined as adding additional narration or commentary to a podcast.
-For example, you might do a voiceover to introduce your interview segment, or chime in halfway through an interview to add commentary.

-Let's get started with music, and then work on adding a voiceover.

 As always, if you have any questions, or get stuck, as you work through these in-class exercises, please ask the instructor for assistance.
 Have fun 😀